frank-leitner/portswigger-websecurity-academy/02-authentication/Username_enumeration_via_response_timing/README.md

   - enumerate a valid user
   - brute force the corresponding password
-  - log in and access account page
+  - log in and access the account page

 ## Enumerate username